redyyu/raven-craft/README.md

 ## Crossbow

-Combine with other crossbox. have several of corssbows. also need a magazine to learn recipes.
+Combine with other crossbow models. have several of corssbows. also need a magazine to learn recipes.

 ### Add Crossbow and Components